6 Essential Websites to Help you Get your Blog Noticed

 Google Webmaster Tools is definately the site to target to get your blog kick-started.
 Webmaster Tools has some gems such as web diagnostic tools, visitor statistics and you can set up a sitemap for the Google searchbots (you can even tell the searchbots to leave certain pages alone).
 Being registered on Webmaster Tools is invaluable to getting indexed on Google quicker and easier as you can see at a glance if Google has a problem with any of your pages.
 If the bots don’t like any of your pages, they leave all their error messages here and you can view them all.

-Del.icio.us – while you’re waiting for the search engines to index you, you can start by registering an account on Del.icio.us and bookmarking your links there (and inviting your blog readers to do the same).
+Del.icio.us (no longer available) – while you’re waiting for the search engines to index you, you can start by registering an account on Del.icio.us and bookmarking your links there (and inviting your blog readers to do the same).
 It’s been found that Del.icio.us is becoming a search engine in its own right and Yahoo is now integrating Del.icio.us results into their regular search index.
 So bookmarking your links into Del.icio.us is therefore a fast track into Yahoo and from there into the other search engines.
 Just make sure your links are well tagged.

 I’ve heard differing opinions about MyBlogLog , both good and bad, but I personally like it.
 Owned by Yahoo, MBL is basically your own mini blogging network and you can have widgets that you can put on your blog to see who has been visiting your site.
 That’ one of the best ways to get to know the people who like your website and visit it on a regular basis.